inspirehep/author.xml/README.md

 <a name="examplefiles"></a>
 ### Examples of author.xml files
 The links below go to individual example author.xml files.
-If you want to have a local copy, go to each file and do save as "[filename].xml".
-Picture instructions for saving a file displayed in your Web browser are at [How do I see and save the file?](#getauthorxml).
+To save a copy in your own folder, go to each file and do save as "[filename].xml".
+Picture instructions for saving a file that is displayed in your Web browser are at [How do I save the file to my folder?](#getauthorxml).

 [XML example - minimal file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/example-minimal.xml)